AAShayon/Ans_cli/README.md

 - TinyLlama (1.1B) - For simple tasks and quick responses

 ### Implementation Team (Cloud - OpenRouter):
+All models available through OpenRouter's free tier:
 - Mistral 7B - For general coding tasks
 - Gemma 7B - For code analysis tasks
 - Llama 2 13B - For complex reasoning tasks
 - Phi-3 Mini - For efficient processing
 - CodeLlama 70B - For complex coding tasks
 - Llama 3 8B - For balanced performance
+- OpenChat 7B - For conversational tasks
+- Noromaid 20B - For creative tasks
 - Vision Models - For image processing tasks

+These models are completely free to use with a generous rate limit for students and developers.

 ## Configuration